Eucharista16/URK23CS7007_java_fullstack/README.md

 Extract the project folder.

-Open the project in NetBeans or your preferred Java IDE.
+Open the project in Eclipse IDE or your preferred Java IDE.

 Set up your database (as described above).